 Your mouth ages as you become older.
 Teeth, gums and the oral cavity need care and attention as we age.
-Decades ago it was commonplace for people to have dentures, and that has been on the decrease with more than 75% of adults over 65 years of age keeping some of their permanent teeth.
+Decades ago it was commonplace for people to have full dentures.
+Fortunately, this has been on the decrease with more than 75% of adults over 65 years of age keeping some of their permanent teeth.
 Wear and tear, staining of the teeth, receding gums and tooth loss are some of the issues that older people face.

 Oral Health is an essential part of active ageing and enhances quality of life as we age.
 Maintenance of healthy, and functional teeth, contributes to healthier longer life in older adults by reducing the risk of suffering from non-communicable diseases (NCDs) such as diabetes, cancer and heart disease.
 Tooth loss, can affect your quality of life.
 Ill fitting dentures can affect your ability to eat and speak properly.
 Older people in long-term care facilities are at particular risk of complications from poor oral health due to risk factors such as poor health, general frailty and increased dependence on others for personal care.

 Most older Irish people only attend the dentist when they require treatment.
 Be wise about your oral health and visit your dental team once a year (even if you have no teeth of your own or if you wear dentures) for advice and a check-up to prevent tooth decay, gum disease, bad breath and for a mouth cancer examination.
 Some interesting key findings from the TILDA Study Oral Health and Wellbeing in Older Adults in Ireland (2017) can be found here.